 In Butter Paneer, paneer is quickly simmered in an insanely delicious sauce made with tomatoes, cream and rich spices.
 It sucks up the rich, buttery sauce and makes the world a better place.

-My version of Butter Paneer includes ground almonds, which imparts richness and flavour (and even a pleasant texture, if your blender is not super high-powered).
-It’s total Indian comfort food.
+My Butter Paneer recipe includes ground almonds, which imparts richness and flavour (and even a pleasant texture, if your blender is not super high-powered).
 Serve it with naan or hot basmati rice, and make more than you think you’ll need 😉

 I have a Vitamix which is why my sauce is super-smooth and paler orange in colour – pureeing tomatoes in it lightens the hue more than it would with a lower-power blender, because more air is whipped in.

 Paneer is quite easy to make at home – it’s made simply by adding lemon juice to boiled milk, then straining and pressing.

 If you want to DIY, you can hop on over to my homemade paneer recipe here – How to Make Paneer at Home: My Foolproof Step-by-Step Guide.

 If you’re looking for a quicker option, not to worry – it’s pretty easily accessible in most well-stocked grocery stores, and definitely any Indian grocer.